 Representation: As the data series for many of the indicators begins after 2000, four of the six subattributes were aggregated using IRT.
 The Inclusive Suffrage subattribute was computed as a weighted average of its two indicators.
 The Local Democracy index is computed through a multiplication of the two source indices.
-In a final step, all the country-years without an electoral regime according to V-Dem were scored the minimum value of 0.
+However, note that indicators for all the country-years without regular legislative and executive elections as coded by the LIED data set were scored the minimum value of 0.

-The Inclusive Suffrage indicator was combined with the other five subattribute to construct an overall Representation index but only after the construction of an 'intermediate' index based on the other subattribute Indices.
-Inspired by Dahl's theoretical distinction between two dimensions of representative governmentcontestation and inclusion (1971; 1989; see also Coppedge, Alvarez and Maldonado 2008; Miller 2015)the factor scores from a BFA were first used to construct a contestation index.
+The Inclusive Suffrage indicator was combined with the other five subattributes to construct an overall Representation index but only after the construction of an 'intermediate' index based on the other subattribute indices.
+Inspired by Dahl's theoretical distinction between two dimensions of representative governmentcontestation and inclusion (1971, 1989; see also Coppedge, Alvarez and Maldonado 2008; Miller 2015)the factor scores from a BFA were first used to construct a contestation index.
 Thereafter, a formative aggregation procedure was chosen to combine the contestation index with the suffrage measure.
 Although contestation and inclusion are not highly correlated, they both constitute necessary conditions for representative government.
 Accordingly, the representation index is based on a multiplication of the suffrage scores and the contestation index (both first re-scaled to vary between zero and one).